Adelaide has come out on top of a new poll to find Australia's most liveable city, it has been revealed.

 "We need a nationwide effort to boost the performance of our cities to meet the challenges of the future: population, housing, infrastructure and climate change," he added.

 If you're thinking about making a move to Australia, then don't miss A Place in the Sun Live taking place at Earls Court this weekend.
-There is a daily session on emigrating in The Buying Advice Theatre, featuring a panel of experts including Ben Howard from Monopoly Property Group, himself a resident of Adelaide who will be able to pass on his expert knowledge of moving down under.
+There is a daily session on emigrating, featuring a panel of experts including Ben Howard from Monopoly Property Group, himself a resident of Adelaide who will be able to pass on his expert knowledge of moving down under.

 Search for property in Australia